 - Ability to work with limited technical resources

 - Available on short notice, for at least eight to twelve weeks

 - Experience of people management and/or activity management

 - Experience of providing training and/or coaching others

 We take your safety and security seriously.
 This video explains the risks our staff face and the lengths we go to keep them safe.

 Please watch this before you decide whether or not to apply for this job.

 Ready to apply?

 Working for MSF is a commitment, rather than just an adventure or a job opportunity.
-Make sure you have read and understood the information about working for MSF before you apply.
+Make sure you have read and understood the information on Life on assignment.